…so now we need to punish Warren Buffett…

 It isn’t fair that THEY have ALL THAT money.

-KEYPOINT: I mean it IS fair, but the majority of people have an EQUALIZER built into their brain instead of an EQUITIZER.
+Legend Point: I mean it IS fair, but the majority of people have an EQUALIZER built into their brain instead of an EQUITIZER.

 And those distinctions are pretty huge.